farm-ng/amiga-dev-kit/website/docs/concepts/track_follower_service/README.md

 ### Examples

-Now that you have a good understanding of how the controller works, try some of the controller examples:
+Now that you have a good understanding of how the track follower works, try some of the track follower examples:

 - [Record a Track](/docs/examples/track_recorder)
 - [Follow a Track](/docs/examples/track_follower)
 - [Drive a Square](/docs/examples/square_track)

 :::caution Warning
-The controller examples will cause the Amiga to drive when the dashboard is in auto mode.
+The track follower examples will cause the Amiga to drive when the dashboard is in auto mode.
 Make sure the area is clear before running examples.

 You can also run the examples when the Amiga dashboard is not in `AUTO READY` or `AUTO ACTIVE`